LUWIZ

 Agentic commerce moves the purchase decision from the human to the machine.
 Your competitor is no longer the product page next door, but invisibility: an agent cannot recommend what it cannot read.

-How an AI agent chooses a product
+How an AI agent picks a product

 Three signals weigh heavily in this selection.